Why Invest in Case Studies: What They Are and Why They Matter

 Case studies can satisfy this desire for social proof by highlighting customer experiences and revealing real-life results.

-5. Lead to Spinoff Content
+5. They Lead to Spinoff Content

 Many businesses with limited content budgets are hesitant to invest in case studies because of the cost and time commitment.
 While case studies certainly require a heftier investment, they’re also generally more efficient.